-From time to time, there may be changes in our executive management team or other key employees resulting from the hiring or departure of these personnel.
-Our executive officers and certain other key employees are employed on an at-will basis, which means that these personnel could terminate their employment with us at any time.
-The loss of one or more of our executive officers, or the failure by our executive team to effectively work with our employees and lead our company, could harm our business.
+From time to time, there have been and may in the future be changes in our executive management team or other key employees resulting from the hiring or departure of these personnel.
+Our executive officers and certain other key employees are generally employed on an at-will basis, which means that these personnel could terminate their employment with us at any time.
+The loss or transition of one or more of our executive officers, or the failure by our executive team to effectively work with our employees and lead our company, could harm our business.
 We also are dependent on the continued service of our existing software engineers because of the complexity of our offering.